pwaring/technical-talks/ansible-git/slides.md

   - Old days: edit files on each server, manual package installation
   - Boring, repetitive, error-prone
   - Computers are good at this sort of thing
-  - Automate using shellscripts - doesn't scale
+  - Automate using shellscripts - doesn't scale, brittle
   - Create configuration file and let software do the rest
   - Less firefighting, more tea-drinking